Is your drinking out of control? Have you thought about cutting back or quitting drinking?

 For more information, please call (310) 206-6756 and mention the “NCIG Study.”

 Do you drink alcohol regularly or occasionally?
 Are you between 18 and 65?

 If so, you may be eligible for a study seeking to understand the role of the gut microbiome in alcohol use disorder.
 Eligible participants will be asked to collect an at-home fecal sample and attend a study visit involving questionnaires and interviews and a blood draw.
 Eligible participants will be asked to return to UCLA for a brain imaging session 1 week later.

-Participants will be compensated up to $405 for participation.
+Participants will be compensated up to $150 for their time.

 Outpatient Treatment for Alcohol Use

 The UCLA Psychology Clinic is offering a new 12-week low-cost outpatient treatment program combining research with cognitive behavioral therapy.
 Participation involves weekly visits to the UCLA Psychology Clinic to attend therapy sessions and complete brief questionnaires and interviews.
 There will be a 2-hour intake session followed by 1-hour weekly sessions, each at $20/visit (copay).

 For more information about this low-cost treatment opportunity, please call the UCLA Psychology Clinic at (310) 825-2305.